December 2017

 In "The Ancient Wisdom of Ayurveda," Jonathan Glass, MAc, CAT, explains the history and how it is used today to support body, mind and soul, protect health, prevent disease, restore lost health, and increase awareness.
 These intentions are pursued within the context of fulfilling our dharma, or essential life purpose.

-Sherrill Sellman, ND, discusses the worldwide addiction to all things WIFI.
-The dangers to our health and things you can do to protect yourself and your family.
+Sherrill Sellman, ND, discusses the worldwide addiction to all things WIFI in "Solutions to Protect You From Our WIFI World" .
+Learn about the dangers to our health and things you can do to protect yourself and your family from EMFs.

 Best in health,